 A company limited by guarantee.

 An organization in any of these forms, in turn, can qualify for charitable tax exemption if it meets particular requirements.
-This Note refers to organizations with charitable tax exemption as "charities," and organizations without such exemption as "non-charities."
-[1]

 Two other NGO forms are beyond the scope of this Note because they rarely interact with U.S. grantmakers: Friendly Societies, and Industrial and Provident Societies.
 The majority of these societies pursue mutual benefit objectives, though a few do pursue public benefit objectives and qualify for charitable tax exemption.